Fenoldopam is used primarily for the lowering of blood pressure during episodes of severe hypertension.

-Fenoldopam is a dopamine (D1) receptor agonist that results in decreased peripheral vasculature resistance primarily in renal capillary beds thus promoting increased renal blood flow, natriuresis, and diuresis.
+Fenoldopam has a unique mechanism of action compared to other anti-hypertensive medications: it is a dopamine (D1) receptor agonist that results in decreased peripheral vascular resistance primarily in renal capillary beds thus promoting increased renal blood flow, natriuresis, and diuresis.
 Fenoldopam has minimal adrenergic effects.

-It is important to understand the basics of vascular smooth muscle cell physiology to understand the role of D1 receptor agonism in severe hypertension.
-In systemic arteries, the tunica media is composed of smooth muscle cells.
-Smooth muscle cells may be activated by various neurotransmitters, hormones, and mechanical perturbations.
-Examples of endogenous stimuli responsible for inducing systemic arterial vascular smooth muscle contraction include norepinephrine, angiotensin II, endothelin, and thromboxane-A2.
-Passive stretching also induces arterial vascular smooth muscle contraction and can be of importance when describing the autoregulation of blood pressure.
-When an endogenous stimulus acts on a vascular smooth muscle cell, calcium is released from the sarcoplasmic reticulum or from an influx across the cell membrane.
-Once in the cytoplasm, calcium binds to an intracellular protein called calmodulin.
-The calcium-calmodulin complex subsequently activates an enzyme called myosin light chain kinase (MLCK).
-MLCK phosphorylates myosin heads in the presence of ATP thus enabling actin-myosin cross-bridge formation and smooth muscle contraction.
+It is important to understand the basics of vascular smooth muscle cell physiology and the role of D1 receptor agonism in severe hypertension.
+In arteries, the tunica media is composed of smooth muscle cells activated by various neurotransmitters, hormones, and mechanical perturbations.
+Examples of endogenous stimuli responsible for inducing arterial smooth muscle contraction include norepinephrine, angiotensin II, endothelin, and thromboxane-A2.
+Passive stretching also induces arterial smooth muscle contraction and can be of importance when describing the autoregulation of blood pressure.
+When an endogenous stimulus acts on a vascular smooth muscle cell, calcium (Ca++) is released from the sarcoplasmic reticulum or from an influx across the cell membrane and binds to cytoplasmic calmodulin.
+The Ca++/calmodulin complex subsequently activates myosin light chain kinase (MLCK).
+MLCK phosphorylates myosin heads in the presence of adenosine triphosphate (ATP) thus enabling actin-myosin cross-bridge formation and smooth muscle contraction.

 Relaxation of smooth muscle occurs when there is decreased phosphorylation of myosin.
-There are three documented mechanisms by which this can occur; reduced entry or decreased release of calcium from the sarcoplasmic reticulum, inhibition of MLCK by increased cGMP, or dephosphorylation of MLCK by myosin phosphatase.
+There are three documented mechanisms by which this can occur: reduced entry or decreased release of Ca++ from the sarcoplasmic reticulum, inhibition of MLCK by increased cyclic guanosine monophosphate (cGMP), or dephosphorylation of MLCK by myosin phosphatase.

-Removal of calcium ions from the cytoplasm is achieved by two mechanisms.
-The primary mechanism is a plasma membrane-bound Na+/Ca++ antiporter effluxes one Ca++ ion and influxes three Na+ ions by utilizing the electrochemical gradient created by the Na+/K+ ATPase.
-The second mechanism by which calcium is removed from the cytoplasm is by a Ca++/ATPase located on the sarcoplasmic reticulum.
+Removal of Ca++ ions from the cytoplasm is achieved by two mechanisms.
+The primary mechanism is a plasma membrane-bound sodium (Na+)/Ca++ antiporter that effluxes one Ca++ ion and influxes three Na+ ions by utilizing the electrochemical gradient created by the Na+/potassium (K+) ATPase.
+The second mechanism by which Ca++ is removed from the cytoplasm is by a Ca++/ATPase located on the sarcoplasmic reticulum.

-The contraction and relaxation of vascular smooth muscle is the mechanism by which changes in systemic vascular resistance occur.
-Contraction of vascular smooth muscle causes a decrease in the cross-sectional area of the arterial lumen thus increasing systemic vascular resistance and afterload on the heart.
-Interpreting how changes in systemic vascular resistance affect blood pressure involve understanding the physiologic relationship between mean arterial pressure (MAP), cardiac output (CO), and systemic vascular resistance (SVR).
-Mean arterial pressure is equivalent to cardiac output multiplied by systemic vascular resistance.
-Simply stated, this means that cardiac output and systemic vascular resistance are directly correlated with MAP such that increases in systemic vascular resistance cause a rise in mean arterial pressure.
+The contraction and relaxation of vascular smooth muscle is the mechanism by which changes in systemic vascular resistance (SVR) occur.
+Contraction of vascular smooth muscle causes a decrease in the cross-sectional area of the arterial lumen thus increasing SVR and afterload on the heart.
+Interpreting how changes in SVR affect blood pressure involve understanding the physiologic relationship between mean arterial pressure (MAP), cardiac output (CO), and SVR.
+MAP is equivalent to CO multiplied by SVR.
+Simply stated, this means that CO and SVR are directly correlated with MAP such that increases in SVR cause a rise in MAP.
 This physiologic perturbation manifests clinically as high blood pressure.
-In contrast, by decreasing systemic vascular resistance, mean arterial pressure decreases.
+In contrast, by decreasing SVR, MAP decreases.

-Dopamine D1 receptors are located in the tunica media of systemic arteries.
-D1 receptors exert their effects through a G-alpha stimulatory second messenger system.
+Dopamine D1 receptors are located in the tunica media of arteries and exert their effects through a G-alpha stimulatory second messenger system.
 Upon ligand binding to D1-receptors, the alpha subunit dissociates from the intracellular domain of the transmembrane receptor and activates adenylate cyclase (AC).
-AC subsequently converts ATP to cAMP.
+AC subsequently converts ATP to cyclic adenosine monophosphate (cAMP).
 All downstream effects are mediated by cAMP, the major second messenger in this pathway.

 Fenoldopam is administered as a continuous intravenous (IV) infusion via infusion pump.